karthik-vishnu/Java-Docs/README.md

 # Java-Docs
 JAVA API
-this package will contain java apis like java.IO.*, java.lang.*
+this package will contain java apis like java.IO, java.lang